willbecker/werewolf/README.md

 ```
 At this point, the server is hard coded to run on localhost at port 8888.
 The client will prompt for an address when it is started.
 You can hit enter to accept default address which will just connect you to a server running on the same computer.

-You can enter commands into to server terminal to interact with the game.
+You can enter commands into the server terminal to interact with the game.

 Commadns so far
 ```